OfficeDev/VBA-content/VBA/Word-VBA/articles/template-listtemplates-property-word.md

 # Template.ListTemplates Property (Word)

-Returns a  **[ListTemplates](listtemplates-object-word.md)** collection that represents all the list formats for the specified document, template, or list gallery.
+Returns a  **[ListTemplates](listtemplates-object-word.md)** collection that represents all the list formats for the specified template.
 Read-only.

 ## Syntax